ahi4/viruses/spam VIAGRA+CIALIS/README.md

 The e-mail in the **[Screenshot from 2017-03-08 00-00-28.png](https://github.com/ricoms/viruses/blob/master/spam%20VIAGRA%2BCIALIS/Screenshot%20from%202017-03-08%2000-00-28.png)** has the link: http://afpke.realtopaweb.su/ as the address to get some legal drugs.

 .su (from wikipedia) was assigned as the country code top-level domain (ccTLD) for the Soviet Union (USSR) on 19 September 1990.
-And by the guardian (https://www.theguardian.com/technology/2013/may/31/ussr-cybercriminals-su-domain-space) it's considered a ussr is a cybercriminal haven.
+And by the guardian (https://www.theguardian.com/technology/2013/may/31/ussr-cybercriminals-su-domain-space) it's considered a cybercriminal haven.

 The link sends us to a cool website as seen in **Screenshot from 2017-03-08 00-05-26.png**, even, it's in PORTUGUESE! mixed with spanish... but ok, good try.